-- 8. Once the SW package shows sufficient maturity and passes Vehicle Integration Test, the SW branch is merged to the Master branch then a Release Package is created. - 9.
-The Release Package undergoes heavy robustness testing, including the following activities: - Public road vehicle tests in headquarter and satellite offices (for example, in the USA) Recordings from public road robustness tests also serve as a basis for new, annotated training data for aiDrive[TM] NN algorithms. - Large-scale simulator testing (against thousands of scenarios on a weekly basis Robustness tests also serve as a means of validation for the original assumptions laid in the requirements or can reveal corner cases not covered in the original requirement set.
+- 8. Once the SW package shows sufficient maturity and passes both the Vehicle Integration Test and Scenario Regression Test, the SW branch is merged to the Master branch then a Release Package is created. - 9.
+The Release Package undergoes heavy robustness testing, including the following activities: - Public road vehicle tests in headquarter and satellite offices (for example, in the USA) Recordings from public road robustness tests also serve as a basis for new, annotated training data for aiDriveTM NN algorithms. - Large-scale simulator testing (against thousands of scenarios on a weekly basis Robustness tests also serve as a means of validation for the original assumptions laid in the requirements or can reveal corner cases not covered in the original requirement set.